 - White Rice

 As with any changes in diet, it is important to introduce new foods gradually to allow your body to adjust to a new routine and ensure that you do not have any food allergies.
 You will be amazed at the abundance of energy and the lifted moods these healthful foods will provide.
-Remember, fuel your brain with these key nutrients and supplements and you will be feeling your best in no time!
+Remember, fuel your brain with these key nutrients and supplements to support stress and mood and you will be feeling your best in no time!

 As Product Manager of BrainMD supplements, Laura has extensive knowledge of how the products are made and the great care taken to ensure quality and efficacy.